nilearn/nilearn/doc/decoding/searchlight.rst

     of :term:`voxels<voxel>` included in the sphere will therefore depend on the :term:`voxel` size.

-    For reference, Kriegskorte et al. use a 4mm radius because it yielded the best detection performance in their simulation of 2mm isovoxel data.
+    For reference, [:footcite:t:`Kriegeskorte3863`] use a 4mm radius because it yielded the best detection performance in their simulation of 2mm isovoxel data.

 Visualization